ankitismyname/Fresh-Organic/README.md

 ## Features

 - **Shopping Cart System**: Users can add items to their cart, view the cart, and proceed to checkout.
-Cart allows up to 10 kg of a single product.
+Cart allows up to a limited quantity of a single product.
 - **Login/Logout System**: Secure user authentication with PBKDF2_SHA256 encryption and CSRF protection.
 - **User Profile Pages**: Users can edit details, change passwords, and view order history.
 - **Seller Functionality**: Verified users can become sellers, performing all CRUD operations on their products.
-- **Payment Gateway**: Integrated Stripe for secure online payments, with Cash on Delivery (COD) as an option (additional Rs.5 for COD).
+- **Payment Gateway**: Integrated Stripe for secure online payments, with Cash on Delivery (COD) as an option with additional charges.
-- **Contact Support**: Email-based system for reporting issues or seeking assistance with 24/7 support.
+- **Contact Support**: Email-based system for reporting issues or seeking assistance with support.

 ### Technologies Used